 Phishing can also be done through Social Media.
 Similarly to email and SMS phishing scammers send links and ask to click on them so that they can collect your personal and payment information.

 It is important to remember that Coinify uses its social media channels only to share news about our services and products and articles related to the application of blockchain technology in diverse areas or virtual currency in general.

 Important: Coinify does not engage in customer support via social media and we do not have designated support pages or representatives for our social channels.
 Furthermore, we will NEVER send you a personal message via social media for support, alerts, or updates.

 All social media correspondence is from our pages as listed below:

 What to Do If You Think You Have Been Scammed

 If you notice any unusual bank activity or transactions linked to Coinify that you did not make or consent to; OR you have lost funds via Coinify unknowingly through fraudulent activity, you should first contact your bank.
 Your bank may be able to help you better by confirming is a fraudulent transaction did indeed occur and can help you take the first steps of preventing further damage, such as blocking your card to avoid further purchases from us.
-Next, after you have discussed the case with your bank, please alert us at our help centre.
+Next, after you have discussed the case with your bank, please inform our customer support.

 Remember that scammers often succeed because people give out easily sensitive information.
 This is often the case with the scams we have experienced related to Coinify and as the transactions could have only been conducted with the consent of the card owner i.e. when the card owner has given the information needed to complete a transaction himself when asked, we do not hold liability over the losses incurred from any scams.